One of the key ingredients to planning a wedding is taking the time to thoroughly research, shortlist and enquire with potential wedding suppliers.

 So, if you have the luxury of time on your side, then I’d thoroughly recommend using it to do the following…

-Firstly, refresh your memory with this previous feature (a step-by-step guide to choosing your wedding suppliers), from the Wedding Planning Tips archive, courtesy of Coco’s Resident Wedding Planner, Katrina Otter.
-Paying particular attention to STEPS # 2 and # 6.
+Firstly, refresh your memory with this previous feature (a step-by-step guide to choosing your wedding suppliers), from the Wedding Planning Tips archive, paying particular attention to STEPS # 2 and # 6.

 Pulling together your dream team of wedding suppliers takes time.